FNNDSC/openconnect-bch/README.md

 ## DNS

-If using `systemd-resolved`, after a connection is established, run `sudo ./dnsup.sh`.

-Otherwise, figure out DNS on your own. `vpn-slice` can help you by modifying `/etc/hosts`: add arguments to `vpn-slice` using the `-a/--append-network` option of `bchvpn.js`.
+DNS is *partially* handled.
+The `vpn-slice` component adds entries to `/etc/hosts`.
+A few important FNNDSC hostnames and intranet hosts are configured by default.
+This list can be edited in `bchvpn.js` on line 10.
+Or, add the `-a/--append-network` option of `bchvpn.js`.
 For example, `node bchvpn.js -a centurion -a chris-next -a chris-next -a chbwiki -a rc-gitlab.chboston.org`

+If using `systemd-resolved`, after a connection is established, run `sudo ./dnsup.sh` to connect to the DNS servers directly, Otherwise, figure it out on your own.

 ## Known Issues